 Be positive Your attitude can make a difference to the way you feel.
 Try to look at the positive side of things.
 Focusing on what the person can do, as opposed to the abilities lost, can make things easier.
 Try to make every day count.
 There can still be times that are special and rewarding.
 Look for humour While dementia is serious, you may find certain situations have a bright side.
 Maintaining a sense of humour can be a good coping strategy.
 Take care of yourself Your health is important.
 Do not ignore it.
 Eat proper meals and exercise regularly.
 Find ways to relax and try to get the rest you need.
 Make regular appointments with your doctor for check-ups.
 You also need to take regular breaks from caregiving.
 Do not wait until you are too exhausted to plan this.
 Take time to maintain interests and hobbies.
 Keep in touch with friends and family so you will not feel lonely and isolated.
 These things will give you strength to continue providing care.
 Get help Support: You will need the support that comes from sharing thoughts and feelings with others.
 This could be individually, with a professional or as part of a dementia support group.
 Choose the form of support with which you are most comfortable.
 Practical help: It can be hard to ask for and accept help.
 But asking for help is not a sign of inadequate caregiving.
 You cannot care for a person with dementia alone.
 Ask family and friends for help.
 Most people will be willing to assist you.
 Programs in your community may offer help with household chores or caregiving tasks.
 Your local Alzheimer Society can help you access these.
 Plan for the future Planning for the future can help relieve stress.
-While the person with dementia is still capable, review their financial situation and plan accordingly.
+If possible, review finances with the person with dementia and plan accordingly.
 Choices relating to future health and personal care decisions should be considered and recorded.
 Legal and estate planning should also be discussed.
 As well, think about an alternate caregiving plan in the event that you are unable to provide care in the future.
 The Alzheimer Society is the leading nationwide health charity for people living with Alzheimer's disease and other dementias.
 Active in communities across Canada, the Society: - Offers information, support and education programs for people with dementia, their families and caregivers - Funds research to find a cure and improve the care of people with dementia - Promotes public education and awareness of Alzheimer's disease and other dementias to ensure people know where to turn for help - Influences policy and decision-making to address the needs of people with dementia and their caregivers.
-For more information, contact your local Alzheimer Society or visit our website at www.alzheimer.ca.
+Contact your local Alzheimer Society for more information.
+Visit alzheimer.ca/helpnearyou.
 Help for Today.
-Hope for Tomorrow...® © 2013, Alzheimer Society of Canada.
+Hope for Tomorrow ...® Created: 2013.
+Last reviewed: 2022.
+Next review due: 2024. © Alzheimer Society of Canada, 2013.
 All rights reserved.
-Alzheimer Society Alzheimer Society of Canada

-20 Eglinton Avenue West, 16th Floor, Toronto, Ontario, M4R 1K8
+Alzheimer Society Alzheimer Society of Canada 20 Eglinton Avenue West, 16th Floor, Toronto, Ontario M4R 1K8 National office: 1-800-616-8816 Information and Referrals: 1-855-705-4636 (INFO) Email: info@alzheimer.ca Website: alzheimer.ca Facebook: facebook.com/AlzheimerCanada Twitter: twitter.com/AlzCanada Charitable registration number: 11878 4925 RR0001 Alzheimer Society Alzheimer's disease and other dementias Reducing caregiver stress

-Tel: 416-488-8772 1-800-616-8816 Fax: 416-322-6656

-Email: info@alzheimer.ca Website: www.alzheimer.ca

-Facebook: facebook.com/AlzheimerCanada

-Twitter: twitter.com/AlzCanada

-Charitable registration number: 11878 4925 RR0001

-Alzheimer Society

-Alzheimer's disease

-Reducing caregiver stress